bambelix000/LibraryManagementSystem/README.md

 FUTURES:
   - returning books(huge update required)
   - upgrade both tables
+  - frontend which will show whole logic of this program

 If you have some advices for me, I'm open for them.